Understanding Futures Markets

 Why Trade Futures Versus Options?

 We will use an index as an example here.
 The preference to go to an options contract on the S&P versus going to the S&P futures comes down to less cost and less risk.
-If you are long on a call in options, then your risk is no more than whatever you paid for that call.
+If you are long on call-in options, then your risk is no more than whatever you paid for that call.
 That call can go to zero, but that option cannot go negative when it comes to the underlying.

 The S&P futures contract could not only move against you in a way that you may not be able to exit, that is the dreaded gap.
 If the market moves enough, the futures market could essentially freeze up and trading will stop, maybe even go negative.

-In futures you can lose more than what is in your account.
+In futures, you can lose more than what is in your account.
 There are things in the futures market that can present far more risk than just owning a long call.
 That’s a horrific reality, but It does not happen often.
 Unless someone does not understand position size, contracts, trading hours, etc. These things, for the most part, can be avoided.
 Futures traders accept this risk because of the leverage.

 Although leverage in futures can be risky and often intimidating, what is very exciting (and probably where the industry is moving to) is the choices of contract sizes.
 This is one way to minimize risk.
 We can not avoid risk trading any asset class but it can be mitigated.